bxparks/AceSegment/README.md

 **Changelog**: [CHANGELOG.md](CHANGELOG.md)

 **Status**: This is a **work in progress**.
 It is not ready for public consumption.
 Need to add documentation for `Tm1637Module`.
+Need to add documentation for `Max7219Module`.

 ## Table of Contents